Churchill tank: Specialist vehicles

 In addition to the tanks, several specialist Churchill variants were developed, chiefly for combat engineering roles.
 The Churchill Assault Vehicle Royal Engineers was a Churchill III or IV armed with a spigot mortar demolition weapon which replaced the 6 pounder gun.
 The effective range of the 230mm high-explosive "flying dustbin" round was only around 80 yards of 230 yard maximum range.
 Crew was increased to six to accommodate a demolition NCO in addition to driver, commander, gunner, wireless operator, and co-driver/machine gunner.
 As well as the mortar ammunition it carried "General Wade" 26 lb explosive charge, and "Beehive" charges of up to 75 lbs of explosive.
-Both types of charge had to be set manually, but could be detonated from the relative safety of the AVRE interior.
+Both types of charge had to be set manually, loading from the front of the barrel like a muzzle-loader, but could be detonated from the relative safety of the AVRE interior.
 The AVRE could be fitted to carry different combat engineering equipment.

 The Churchill Crocodile was a flamethrower tank which replaced the hull machine gun with a flamethrower and towed an armoured fuel trailer.

 Churchills were converted to "Kangaroo" armoured personnel carriers by removing the turret from Churchills.